codetracker-learning/TEMPLATE-next-js/README.md

 #### 4. Go to the **NEXT** section

 ## Starting the Project
-1. Create a Firebase project.
-Use [these videos](https://vimeo.com/showcase/codetracker-firebase) as a refresher if needed.
-1. Create a `.env` file at the root of the project
-1. Copy/Paste the contents of the `.env.sample` file to your newly created `.env` file.
-1. Copy over all of your Firebase values into the `.env` file.
 1. Open the `package.json` file and change the `name` property to the name of your application, and `author` to  your name.
 1. From your command line, be in the root directory and run `npm install` OR `npm i` for short.
 1. Next, run `npm run prepare`.
 This command sets up husky to track eslint errors on commit that will make your deploy fail on Netlify.